Jesper Fast: New York Rangers

 Fast finished the regular season with 14 points (six goals, eight assists) in 58 games, and had been promoted to a top six forward role by the playoffs, playing on the second line with Kreider and Derek Stepan.
 Vigneault praised him as "a real smart, hard-working player".
 Fast scored one goal and three assists in the seven-game playoff series against the Washington Capitals, and he scored twice in Game 3 against the Tampa Bay Lightning in the Eastern Conference Finals, the only points he earned in that series.
 It marked Fast's first career multi-goal game, making him the first Rangers rookie to score multiple goals in a game since Brandon Dubinsky in 2008, and the first with a multi-goal playoff game on the road since Mike Ridley in 1986.

 After the conclusion of the 2019–20 season, having played in his seventh season with the Rangers, Fast left the club as a free agent.

 Carolina Hurricanes

 On 11 October 2020, Fast joined his second NHL club, agreeing to a three-year, $6 million contract with the Carolina Hurricanes.
+On 11 May 2023, Fast scored the overtime and series winning goal against the New Jersey Devils in Game 5 of the Eastern Conference Semifinals.

+On 1 July 2023, Fast signed a two-year, $4.8 million contract extension with the Hurricanes.

+On 29 August 2024, it was announced that Fast would miss the entirety of the 2024–25 season after undergoing neck surgery.

+On 2 June 2025, Fast announced his retirement from hockey.